Posted on 26th January 2023

-Without it your employees and visitors could be at risk in the dark and unable to find corridors, stairs and exits if there’s a power cut or other emergency.
+Your employees, visitors, or tenants could be at risk in the dark and unable to find corridors, stairs and exits if there’s a power cut or other emergency.

-These are the most common types of emergency lighting scheme:
+The most common types of emergency lighting are:

 Non-maintained – your emergency light units only come on if there is a mains failure.